DavidStryder/Kairos-Project/README.md

 transformers
 nomkl
 numpy
-For a full list of packages, consult All_Packages.txt
+For a full list of packages, consult All-Packages.txt